RECYCLED POLYESTER ROUND TABLE

 There is more to do to reach economies of scale.
 Challenges are still to be overcome in the factory, the marketplace, and in communities where recycling and bring-back schemes need to start.

-Textile Exchange’s Recycled Polyester Working Group and its annual Round Table meeting aim to transform business – move from linear to circular, and to find solutions to technical, societal, and commercial barriers to growth.
+Textile Exchange’s Recycled Polyester Round Table aims to transform business – move from linear to circular, and to find solutions to technical, societal, and commercial barriers to growth.

-If you are interested in joining this Working Group or attending a Round Table meeting in the future, please contact Materials@TextileExchange.org.
+If you are interested in joining this Round Table or attending a future annual meeting, please contact Materials@TextileExchange.org.

 ★ Using more recycled polyester reduces our dependence on petroleum as the raw material for our fabric needs.